 Staff Education and Training

 Staff education and training is an incredibly important part of violence prevention.
 Teaching all staff members effective de-escalation techniques could help to stop patients becoming aggressive.
 Crisis intervention training can also help staff members to diffuse situations, protect their patients and create a more secure work environment.

 Staff should also be trained in how to deal with pediatric psychiatric patients and patients with disabilities.
 This will help to ensure they have the confidence and competency to manage any situation.

 Violence is a serious issue in most psychiatric hospitals and treatment centers.
-Both part time and full time mental health technicians face aggression on a daily basis.
+Both part-time and full-time mental health technicians face aggression on a daily basis.
 Investing in violence prevention programs, and creating a culture of safety within the workplace, will help to reduce violence and keep medical professionals, and the patients they care for, safe.

 To learn more about panic buttons, and find out how our panic button systems are already keeping healthcare workers safe across the country, take a look around or get in touch with a member of our team.
+Request a Demo.